JoeIaquinto/browser-tools-plugin/README.md

 ./start.ts --profile
 ```

 Start Chrome on `:9222` with remote debugging enabled.
-Use `--profile` flag to copy your default Chrome profile (cookies, logins).
+Use `--profile` flag to copy the default Chrome profile (cookies, logins).
 Without the flag, starts with a fresh profile.

 ## Navigate